PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 a pass-module owner and one-return compatibility wrapper; production and the full 128-ID/128-owner store remain unchanged.
 Sequential affected validation completed with `392 passed, 1 xfailed`, and no model conversion was run.

+The latest checkpoint implements that unbound-input repair owner.
+The lowerer keeps a one-return compatibility adapter and both production callers, while the pass module now owns raw indexed repair, mutation-positive reconciliation, returned-GraphIndex forwarding, and the unchanged one-key result mapping.
+Runtime injection and owner-aware structural coverage prove exact order and identity.
+Sequential focused/affected/standard gates passed, no phase entry was added, and the bounded store remains exactly 128 IDs and 128 owners.